-- one out of 15 modules needs to be repeated more than two times - an examination of one of the modules has not been passed by the end of the seventh semester at the latest - the Master's thesis is not registered at the latest three months after notification of the final passed module examination or at the start of the seventh semester.
+- one out of 15 modules needs to be repeated more than two times - an examination of one of the modules has not been passed by the end of the seventh semester at the latest.

 The claim for examinations does not expire if the candidate cannot be held responsible for the failure to comply with the deadline.
 The students themselves are responsible for complying with these examination deadlines as well as all other regulations given in the examination regulations.
-The examination regulations and a leaflet on registration are distributed by the examination office (https://www.uni-hohenheim.de/pruefung.html?&L=1).
+The examination regulations are distributed by the examination office.

-Please mind that plagiarism, that means the take-over of text or phrases in a written examination (even within a partial performance) without quoting them accordingly, will be marked as attempt of deception and the respective examination performance is to be graded "fail" (F; mark 4.0).
-A declaration (https://agrar.uni-hohenheim.de/plagiate.html?&L=1) has to be attached to homeworks, presentations, and to the thesis.
+Please mind that plagiarism, that means the take-over of text or phrases in a written examination (even within a partial performance) without quoting them accordingly, will be marked as attempt of deception and the respective examination performance is to be graded "fail" (F; mark 5.0).
+A declaration (https://agrar.uni-hohenheim.de/en/plagiats) has to be attached to homeworks, presentations, and to the thesis.
 The final digital text document has to be transferred to the mentoring supervisor.